1.6 Advanced issues

 .rda file) and it can be accessed by installing and loading the corresponding R package.
 Provided that we have installed and loaded this package, we can easily access the corresponding dataset.

 In our case, we need to load the ds4psy package, which contains the participant data as an R object

 We can treat and manipulate such data objects just like any other R object.
 For instance, we can copy the dataset

 posPsy_p_info into another R object by assigning it to

 Having loaded the same data in 2 different ways, we should verify that we obtained the same result both times.

 p_info_2 are equal by using the

-Throughout this book, we will primarily rely on the datasets provided by the ds4psy package, but show additional options of importing files stored in different locations and formats in the chapter on Importing data (Chapter 6).
+Throughout this book, we will primarily rely on the datasets provided by the ds4psy package or the example datesets included in various tidyverse packages.
+Loading files from different locations and commands for writing files in various formats will be discussed in detail in Chapter 6 on Importing data.